Home | Search | Contact Us | Change of Address | Mailing List

 For Children, Teens, and Young Adults

-And for parents, teachers, counselors, and health professionals—those who love and work with them
+And for parents, teachers, counselors, and health professionals

 As Radiance: The Magazine for Large Women, enters its 14th year in print... as women of size are feeling better and stronger within themselves, we find ourselves naturally turning to look at the younger generation and examining their sense of well-being.
 What we see is that we need to extend support to young girls and boys around issues of body size, acceptance, and self-esteem.